 After inspecting photos of the barriers, Chris said that the cement barriers were most likely not properly joined together – possibly due to human error during installation or maintenance, as the pin that secures two sections together appeared to be missing.
 He went on to say that if these barriers are installed correctly, they are designed to hold and prevent a vehicle from crashing thru.
 He stressed the need for periodic inspections of road barriers to ensure that they are properly installed and maintained.

-To view the KUTV segment on “Bad Barriers”, click here.
+To view the KUTV segment on “Bad Barriers”, visit our television broadcasts page.